ZenenTreadwell/Alchemy/README.md

 Recipes are a core component of the Alchemy ecosystem.
 They are stored in the `recipes/` directory and common ones can be sourced via make.

-Some common recipes are listed below:
+Some basic recipes are listed below:

 `make autonomy` runs an interactive installer to get AO up and running on the current system